vmware-samples/vcenter-event-broker-appliance/docs/kb/function-tutorial-intro.md

 **Chocolatey** is a package manager for Windows that is similar in function to Homebrew on a MacOS.
 We will use Chocolatey to simplify the install of `git`, `docker`, and `kubectl` in the instructions below.
 The install link for Chocolately is here: [Chocolatey](https://chocolatey.org/)

-The following commands will all be run from a PowerShell window in Administrator mode (right click on the PowerShell icon and select "Run as administrator").
+The following commands will all be run from a PowerShell window in Administrator mode (right click on the PowerShell icon and select `Run as administrator`).

 ```
 choco install git
 ```

-Test by retrieving the version and set your username and email (replace with your own)
+Test by retrieving the version and set your username and email (replace with your own):
 ```
 git --version
 git config --global user.name "Donald Duck"